ciscorx/turn-off-wifi/README.md

 This script runs in linux and requires w3m and emacs, of a version number of probably at least 23.3.1 and the latest emacs-w3m package.
 Also required is pp.el, the pretty print function from https://github.com/typester/emacs/blob/master/lisp/emacs-lisp/pp.el

-It has so far been tested on ubuntu 12.04, debian stretch on tinker board and debian stretch on raspberry pi 3.
+It has so far been tested on ubuntu 12.04, on 20181023-tinker-board-linaro-stretch-alip-v2.0.8.img on asus tinker board and 2018-11-13-raspbian-stretch on raspberry pi 3.

 It fails to run on debian buster, due to its SSL, complaining that "EE certificate key too weak".
+Also, it fails to work on MS Windows due to the lack of w3m.

 ## Scheduling
 The script is scheduled using cron with the following crontab:<br/>